RajveerNarang/Python-Mini-Projects/README.md

 # 3. J.A.S.S.I( Just Another System P(Seudo) A.I )
 This is kind of a Pseudo AI that enables one to learn how to make a API Calling Properly I have Used Wikipedia and WolframAlpha for the two information Sources it also has Simple GUI for some visual site.

+# 4. Turtle Food Marker
+A Simple program that marks the coordinate points in the window with a triangle wherever the turtle has eaten the food.